FREQUENTLY ASKED QUESTIONS

 Do you actually sail or just motor around the harbour?
 A typical trip includes motor sailing and real sailing (with the motor off), if the winds are right.
 There are 6 sails, so there is always a sheet to be pulled or a halyard to hoist if you are keen, we can even give you a go on the wheel.
 As we leave the heads of Akaroa, there are Easterly winds that make for an enjoyable trip.
 Because we have a schedule to keep and a certain amount of distance to cover we may use the motor from time to time to augment our propulsion.

 What kind of boat is the Fox II?
-The Fox II is an 85 year old wooden gaffed rigged ketch.
-This is one of the oldest and most traditional styles of boat.
-It has 6 sails and two masts (a main and mizzen).
-It is actually the oldest working ketch in New Zealand.
+The Fox II is a 100 year old wooden gaffed rigged ketch.
+This is one of the oldest and most traditional styles of sailboat.
+Still operated and run the traditional way with block and tackle.

 Why is the Fox II the best boat trip in Akaroa Harbour?
 The Fox II is the only sailboat in Akaroa Harbour that does public charters.
 The Fox II is an intimate, relaxed and quiet way to see the harbour and its wildlife.
 It’s informative, with a narration on the history of Akaroa Harbour and the wildlife.
 It is the closest way to experience nature and is the most environmentally friendly of all the boat trips.
 It is not just a sailing cruise on the harbour, it is an experience you will remember the rest of your life.